caetano-colin/cdmc/data-ingestion/README.md

     source load_data.sh
     ```

-    This step will upload data from your local machine to a Google Cloud Bucket and should take a while depending on your network conditions.
+    This step will upload data from your local machine to a Google Cloud Bucket and should take a while (up to 2 hours) depending on your network conditions.

 1. Once the script has completed, check whether the data is present in [BigQuery](https://console.cloud.google.com/bigquery)